 The best life insurance company for you depends on your cancer history and current health.
 However, Symetra offers some of the best coverage for cancer survivors.
 Symetra offers comparatively low rates to people who have had breast, cervical, colon, prostate, skin, testicular, or thyroid cancer.
 To be eligible for their Preferred rates, which means some of the best possible premiums, you cannot have had any recurrences.

 Your beneficiaries will receive a death benefit payout if you die from cancer while the policy is active.
 The only instance where your policy will not pay out is if you intentionally lied on your application and didn’t disclose your cancer diagnosis.

 A Policygenius agent will work with you for free to get the most affordable coverage for your health history — our agents provide ongoing support throughout the application process so that you get insured at the best rate.

 Due to the ever-changing nature of the coronavirus pandemic, some insurers are modifying processes and/or imposing coverage restrictions on certain health conditions or age groups.
 Speak to a Policygenius agent for free to find out how to get the most affordable policy.

-Depending on the type of cancer, how long you’ve been in remission, and the specific insurance company, you may be able to get traditional life insurance coverage if you’ve had cancer.
-Alternative life insurance policies, such as guaranteed-issue, are usually available but cost more.
+Yes.
+Insurers offer coverage to cancer survivors.
+Though your coverage will depend on the type of cancer you had, how long you’ve been in remission, and your treatment plan.
+Alternative life insurance policies, such as guaranteed-issue, are also available but cost more.